Zee1234/ZPSI/README.md

 ---: The value above me is FirstKey.a1.b2[3] and is a boolean value false
 ---:yes
 ---: The value above me is the string "yes"!
+---:
 ----:Nesting in arrays works now!
 YAY!
+----: Just like in YAML, you need to have an empty key in the parent array
+----: This allows you to make multiple different arrays as elements of one parent array
+----: More on this below
 ----: "You can have an octothorp like this: \#"
 ----: You can also do it without the quote, like so: \# #This part is still a comment though!
 ----d1: You can even have key names and arrays at the same depth!